 Rewards of "Going for the Gold"

-National and International ScholarshipsThis scholarship website gives you expanded details about scholarships, fellowships, and summer internships--at the national and international level.
 Because these awards are prestigious and therefore highly competitive, we advise and guide students as they consider scholarships in their area of study and germane to their professional goals.
 We support students as they prepare their application--an intense but satisfying experience.
-We also help students complete additional requirements frequently essential to the scholarship application: language exams, University endorsements, formal interviews, letters of recommendation.
+We also help students address additional requirements frequently essential to the scholarship application: language exams, University endorsements, formal interviews, letters of recommendation, etc.

-Additionally, a non-profit called the Institute of International Education (IIE) maintains a directory--iiepassport.org--that allows students to search widely for study abroad programs and in some cases the scholarships and fellowships that fund them.
+Additionally, a non-profit called the Institute of International Education (IIE) maintains a directory that allows students to search widely for study abroad programs and in some cases the scholarships and fellowships that fund them.